BlueRiverInteractive/robovm-ios-bindings/README.md

 5. Copy the `<libs>`, `<frameworks>`, `<weakFrameworks>` and `<resources>` section to your project’s `robovm.xml` file and update the paths to correctly point to the linked files.

-6. To find out how to use the binding take a look at its Sample class for basic usage.
+6. To find out how to use the binding take a look at its Sample class for basic usage and take a look at the original documentation of the framework or SDK.

 ## How do I create a binding?